 - How to make a payment using the web.

 Go to: www.sscc.edu > My Records> Login> Account Information> My Balances By Semester> Make a Payment

 - How to make a payment using the automated Pay By Phone line:

 You will need to know your student ID number and the amount you want to pay.

 Press # to Make a Payment and follow the prompts.

 Southern State Community College

 Hillsboro, Ohio 45133

 Payments can be made at the Business Office, located in Hillsboro at the Central Campus, from 8:00 AM to 5:00 PM Monday through Friday.
 After hours payments can be made at Drop Box located outside the Student Services window at the Central Campus.

-Registration for the 2022 Spring Semester begins on September 27th.
-Registration for the 2022 Summer Semester begins on February 14th.
+Registration for the 2022 Summer Semester is now open!
+Registration for the 2022 Fall Semester begins on March 14th.
 As a current student, you are able to register online through the MySSCC/MyRecords portal when the appropriate registration period opens.
 The Advising Center Staff are working in-person and remotely, and are ready to assist you through your registration planning and process.
 In-person appointments will follow the campus operational hours listed above.
 Contact the Advising Center at 800.628.7722 ext.
-2825, email@example.com, or through NAVIGATE.
+2825 or email@example.com.